jkohlin/wordpress-basics/2-ecosystem-theme-templates.md

 > Note: Adding templates should be done with great care and not just to make small variantions of a layout.
 One template can present content i various ways with the help of PHP logic.

-Below is a basic example of a theme's default template `index.php`:
+Below is an example of a theme's default template `index.php`:

     <?php